NelsonAbolaji/Crime-Occurence-Pattern-in-LA/README.md

 ##### Property offense is the most committed crime

-Property crimes (e.g. theft, burglary) make up 60.9% of total reported crime while Violent crimes (e.g. assault, manslaughter) account for 30.1%.
+**Property crimes** (e.g. theft, burglary) **make up 60.9% of total reported crime** while Violent crimes (e.g. assault, manslaughter) account for 30.1%.
 Vehicle-Stolen is the top Property crime reported by LA inhabitants while Battery-Simple Assault is the top Violent crime.
-Fig. 1 shows that since 2020, 88,355 vehicles have been stolen making Vehicle-Stolen the most committed crime (10.7% of total crime), followed by Battery-Simple Assault (8.0%) and Theft of Identity (6.3%).
-An average of 63 cases of stolen vehicles, 47 cases of battery-simple assault, 36 buglary from vehicles and 36 regular buglaries are reported to the LAPD daily.
+Fig. 1 shows that since 2020, 88,355 vehicles have been stolen making **Vehicle-Stolen the most committed crime** (10.7% of total crime), followed by Battery-Simple Assault (8.0%) and Theft of Identity (6.3%).
+An average of 63 cases of stolen vehicles, 47 cases of battery-simple assault, 36 cases of buglary from vehicles and 36 cases of regular buglaries are reported to the LAPD daily.
 Strong arm (hands, fist, feet or bodily force) is the most common weapon (53.6%), followed by Verbal Threat (7.3%) and Hand Gun (5.9%).

 ![An image showing Crime by Crime Category](https://github.com/NelsonAbolaji/LA-Crime-Analysis/blob/main/Markdown%20Images/Crime%20by%20Crime%20Category.png)
 Fig. 1: Crime reportage by crime category